mariannazhang/PowerPoint-auto-coding/readme.md

 # Future improvements
 Here are some improvements I'm thinking to do.
 Definitely feel free to make edits and improvements to the code yourself too!
+- Lookup keys in Excel and writing values under them, instead of writing the entire row of values in the order they were stored.
+Particularly useful if order of measures changes across participants.
 - Implement a resource allocation measure.
 Resource allocation involves exiting slide show to allow participants to move target objects around.
 I have code that successfully counts allocation of target objects in left vs right, or top vs bottom of screen, but unfortunately, prematurely exiting slide show before responses are written to Excel apparently causes all stored values to be lost.
 So resource allocation may require that we write to Excel as we go, or that we save to Excel right before resource allocation.
 Target objects will also need to be reset after the resource allocation response is recorded.
 - Automatically generate `participantOfDay` by referencing previous files in `data` to fully automatically generate the value of `file`.